Skip to main content

 PSLF and Direct Parent Plus Loans

+Parent PLUS Loans are federal loans taken out by parents to help pay for their children’s education.
 Many Direct Parent PLUS borrowers ask us “Am I eligible for PSLF?”
 The answer is yes, but Direct Parent Plus borrowers face unique challenges when it comes to qualifying for forgiveness under the program.

 Direct Parent PLUS loans cannot be paid via an Income-Driven Repayment (IDR) plan, the repayment plans that are typically best for those pursuing PSLF.
 The only qualifying repayment option for Direct Parent PLUS loans is the 10-year Standard Plan, which may lead to no amounts forgiven at the end of the 120 qualifying payments for PSLF.
 In order to have a balance left to forgive under the 10-year Standard Plan, you will need to have at least some periods under eligible forbearance and deferment status (such as the COVID-19 administrative forbearance) while working at a qualifying public employer.

-You can use the Loan Simulator to help you decide whether to consolidate your student loans and estimate your monthly payment under ICR.
+You can use the Loan Simulator to help you decide whether to consolidate your student loans and estimate your monthly payment under different IDRs.
 The Loan Simulator uses your actual loan information (if you log in with your FSA ID) to give you a more accurate estimate of your loan payments.

 How do I apply for PSLF?